My recipes → Your inbox. Sign up today!

 4. Kick up the chocolate flavor, I am adding a tablespoon of cacao powder.
 Cocoa powder works as well.

-5. Bulk up the volume of this shake, add about 3/4 cup of frozen cauliflower.
+5. Bulk up the volume of this shake, and add about 3/4 cup of frozen cauliflower.
 You cannot taste it at all, but it makes the shake nice and creamy and adds a good amount of fiber, as well – one of those magical ingredients that help us feel satisfied for longer after a meal.
 If you don’t like or have cauliflower, try some frozen zucchini!

 6. For some good healthy carbs and natural sweetness, throw in 1/2 frozen banana.
 If you don’t like bananas, try subbing in some frozen mango.